apache/skywalking/docs/en/concepts-and-designs/event.md

 SkyWalking UI visualizes the events in the dashboard when the event service / instance / endpoint matches the displayed service / instance / endpoint.

-By default, SkyWalking also generates some metrics for events by using [OAL](oal.md).
-The default metrics list of event may change over time, you can find the complete list in [event.oal](../../../oap-server/server-starter/src/main/resources/oal/event.oal).
-If you want to generate you custom metrics from events, please refer to [OAL](oal.md) about how to write OAL rules.

 ## Known Events

 | Name | Type | When | Where |